 As you know, being able to read is a crucial skill in today’s world.
 Children with speech sound delays/disorders are at a higher risk of having difficulties reading.
 A great way to help lessen the potential difficulties is to add phonological and phonemic awareness activities into speech therapy.
 A bonus is these activities make great stations if you are working in groups.
-Here are some of my favourites.
+Here are some of my favourite literacy activities in speech therapy.

 Sorting by Syllables